danshumaan/preempt-experiments/README.md

 ## Usage
 Usage examples can be found in `demo.ipynb`

-We currently only support sanitization for names, currency values and age.
+We currently only support sanitization for names, currency values and age, using either FPE or m-LDP.

-We will add support for generalized NER in the near future.
+We will add support for generalized NER and sanitization in the near future.